Winter storm late Sunday to bring snow, ice and rain along with dangerous roads

 9 a.m. to 1 p.m.: Becoming partly sunny.
 Temperatures: 35 to 41, upper 30s to near 40 inside the Beltway.
 Winds gusting to 25 to 35 mph.

-4) Those easterly winds will help bring in an elevated warm layer off the Atlantic Ocean changing snow to ice and rain from southeast to northwest excepting for the very far west parts of the region into the mountains.
+4. Those easterly winds will help bring in an elevated warm layer off the Atlantic Ocean changing snow to ice and rain from southeast to northwest except for the very far west parts of the region into the mountains.